johnny-chivers/pyspark-glue-tutorial/readme.md

     # show df with new column
     dfNewColumn.show()
     ```
-- Using concat to concatonate to columns together
+- Using concat to concatonate two columns together
     ```
     #import concat from functions
     from  pyspark.sql.functions import concat